Particular/docs.particular.net/nservicebus/testing/index_content_testing_[6,).partial.md

 ## Testing logging behavior

-To test that logging is performed correctly use the `TestingLoggerFactory` to record log statements.
+To test that logging is performed correctly use the `TestingLoggerFactory`.
 The factory writes to a `StringWriter` to allow unit tests to assert on log statements.

 ### Example